Is The Great Barrier Reef Dead After Second Year Of Mass Coral Bleaching?

 “We are seeing a decrease in the stress tolerance of these corals,” Cantin added.

-“This is the first time the Great Barrier Reef has not had a few years between bleaching events to recover.
+“This is the first time the Great Barrier Reef has not had a few years between bleaching events to recover.”

 “Many coral species appear to be more susceptible to bleaching after more than 12 months of sustained above-average ocean temperatures.”